regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

   // buffer_window is the duration after the end date in which credits may
   // still be issued with a monitoring period that falls within the start
-  // and end data of the contract.
+  // and end date of the contract.
 The credits held in the reserve pool are
-  // not distributed or returned until end data + buffer window. google.protobuf.Duration buffer_window = 9;
+  // not distributed or returned until end date + buffer window. google.protobuf.Duration buffer_window = 9;
 }
 ```